featurevisor/featurevisor/docs/integrations/partykit.md

 [PartyKit]() is an open source deployment platform for AI agents, multiplayer and local-first apps, games, and websites.

-It can help us create a new realtime service that we can send messages to from our CI/CD pipeline whenever there are new changes in our Featurevisor project, and then listen to those messages in our application(s) to trigger a new refresh via our SDK instance.
+It can help us create a new realtime service that we can send messages to from our CI/CD pipeline whenever there are new changes in our Featurevisor project, and then listen to those messages in our application(s) using WebSocket API to trigger a new refresh in our SDK instance.

 ## The whole flow in steps